m1dugh/native-sound-mixer/README.md

 ## Features
  - Per-device volume control and monitoring
  - Per-audio session volume control and monitoring within each device
+ - stereo volume control for session and device
  - Fully compatible with [TypeScript](https://www.typescriptlang.org/)